WuXinyang2012/Tensorflow-gpu-DockerImage/README.md

 --------------------------------

 Now, this tensorflow-gpu docker image is well prepared.
-You can start the "bash" container and test the following simple script in Python2 environment:
+You can start the "bash" container, activate "tensorflow" environment and test the following simple script in python2:

 ```Python
 import tensorflow as tf